What is the Cost of Selling my House?

 • Removal costs – Although you may be keen on negotiating the estate agency fees, you also need to keep in mind the removal costs when calculating your budgets.
 In addition, depending on your furniture and the distance to your new home, the price could rise from a few hundreds to several thousands of pounds.

 You need to take into account whether you want the packing services or not because this is likely to bump up the price.
 Thus, you will do well to reduce these costs by shopping around.
-You can also use comparison sites to see how much it will cost you.
+You can also use comparison sites to see how much it will cost you – some sites like Happly have this built into their sites, so make sure that you use it to its full potential.
 If you are not moving a lot of stuff and you are willing to do some legwork, then you will certainly pay less.

 • Solicitor’s fees – While the buyer will foot the charges for the stamp duty, survey as well as searches, you need the services of a licensed conveyancer or a solicitor that will act on your behalf and handle all the legal issues associated with selling your property.